• Home

 large metal pot filled with mashed potatoes next to a bowls with more mashed potatoes and caramelized onions.

-• Make sure you stir the onions often so they don’t burn.
-The longer you let them caramelize, the richer the flavors will be.
+• Stir the Onions: Remember to stir the onions often so they don’t burn.
+The longer you let them caramelize, the richer the flavors will be!

-• If the skillet with the onions gets dry, you can add a small splash of water to deglaze the pan.
+• Deglaze the Pan: If the skillet with the onions becomes dry, add a small splash of water to deglaze it and continue cooking.

 What kind of potatoes are best for mashed potatoes?